sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 For the sake of this diagram, let's reverse the **V** and **C** in **MVC**, so the acronym more accurately reflects the direction of the relationships between the components, leaving us with **MCV**.
 I'm going to do the same with **MVVM**, moving the **V(iew)** to the right side of **VM** ending up with **MVMV**.
 (I'm sure there's a reason these acronyms aren't in this more sensible order in the first place.)

-**Here is a simple mapping of how these two patterns fit together:**
+**Here is a simple mapping of how these two patterns fit together in iOS:**

 <img src="/assets/images/MCVMVMV.svg" width="700" />